 Both month’s challenges welcome adults, families, and youth ages 13 and up to participate while offering a different focus during those two months of the year.
 Participants are able to stay connected virtually, set goals, view their stats while contributing to workplace and team rankings, and compete for both local and national prizes.

-May is Bike Month highlights a team challenge, encouraging participants to form their team and challenge each other.
+May is Bike Month welcomes all ages (13+) and riding styles to get out and enjoy riding bikes in the Ozarks.
 Cycle September focuses on the international workplace challenge, allowing organizations of all sizes to compete with others from around the world.

 - 148% growth in ridership